larry-athey/boilermaker/Instructions/FAQ.md

 Q: I'm on fiber internet and my ISP provides their own required proprietary router with no admin access, what's my option here?

 A: Get an inexpensive WiFi access point _(not an additional router or WiFi extender)_ that plugs into one of the ethernet ports of your existing router.
 This will provide a separate WiFi network that's bridged into your existing network.
 Disable the 5 GHz network and set it to WPA2.
 After that, you should be golden.
+TP-Link's budget EAP or WA series access points are great options.

 ---